LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/WindowCustomizationAPI/quickstart.md

 permalink: window-customization-api-quick-start.html
 indicator: both
 ---
-# Window Customization

 You can easily customize the unified window yourself by using these classes and examples.
 Classes are broken up into "blocks" and "elements".
+Below, you can find a definitive list of all the classes available for use to customize the window.

 ### Naming convention